An interactive session lets you view, interact, and debug any ongoing test session on the Automate platform.

 Go to your Automate dashboard and navigate to the ongoing session.

-On your ongoing session page, click Start an interactive session.
+On your ongoing session page, click Interactive Debugging.

-- After the interactive session starts, remove the existing product from the cart, add another product to the cart, and click Stop Interactive Session, as shown in the following GIF:
+After the interactive session starts, remove the existing product from the cart, add another product to the cart, and click Stop Interactive Session to exit the interactive mode.

 The test script resumes its execution and displays the test result as FAILED in the build details on BrowserStack.
 This is expected behavior since we deviated from the test script assertions.